vineethvijay/terraform-ecs-ec2/README.md

 terraform apply
 ```

-Access the nginx page with the output endpoint.
+Access the nginx page with the output endpoint (it may take couple of seconds..)
-You may also check the in AWS ECS service console to see whether the tasks are in `RUNNING` state`.
+You may also check the in AWS ECS service console to see whether the tasks are in `RUNNING` state,
+also the `Target Group` to see if the listeners are healthy.